chalklab/SciDataLib/README.md

 # SciData and JSON-LD

-JSON-LD is a convenient (human-readable) encoding of Resource Desctiption Framework (RDF) triples.
+JSON-LD is a convenient (human-readable) encoding of Resource Description Framework (RDF) triples.
 However, unlike traditional relational databases (e.g., MySQL), the graph has no schema.
 This is problematic as including data from different sources results in a system with no common way to search across the data.
 The